InnocentThief/Custom-Songs-Manager/README.md

 # Custom-Songs-Manager
 "Custom Songs Manager" is an app that lets you manage playlists and beatmaps for the game Beat Saber.
+It also lets you receive and send !bsr request to a Twitch channel.
 # Features
 ## Custom Levels
 - Lists all your Beat Saber custom levels